 Lower Penitencia Creek and its Tributaries.
 In 1975, Upper Penitencia Creek was diverted along Berryessa Road into Coyote Creek, separating the upper channel from the lower channel.
-Lower Penitencia Creek is a trapezoidal earth channel located in the northeasterly sector of Santa Clara County and bounded by Berryessa Creek to the east and Coyote Creek to the west.
-It flows northerly from Montague Expressway to its confluence with Coyote Creek near the intersection of I-880 and Dixon Landing Road.
-Its watershed lies in the unincorporated area of Santa Clara County and in the cities of Milpitas and San Jose.
-The total watershed area is about 28 square miles, with about 16 square miles lying on the valley floor and the remainder in the hills of the Diablo Range.
-The major tributaries of Lower Penitencia Creek are Calera Creek, Wrigley Creek, Wrigley Ditch, Berryessa Creek, and Penitencia Channel.
-Penitencia Channel is a concrete channel that originates near Lundy Place north of Montague Expressway and drains the local urban area.
+Lower Penitencia Creek is a trapezoidal earth channel located in the northeasterly sector of Santa Clara County and bounded by Berryessa Creek to the east and Coyote Creek near the intersection of I-880 and Dixon Montague Expressway to its confluence with Coyote Creek near the intersection of I-880 and Dixon Landing Road.
+The Lower Penitencia Creek watershed lies in the unincorporated area of Santa Clara County and in the cities of Milpitas and San Jose.
+Including the watersheds of Berryessa Creek and Penitencia Creek is about 28 square miles, with about 16 square miles lying on the valley floor and the remainder in the hills of the Diablo Range.
+The major tributaries of Berryessa Creek are Calera Creek, Wrigley Creek, and Wrigley Ditch, and other small tributaries including Tulacitos, Arroyo del Los Coches, Piedmont, Sierra, Crosley, and Swiegert creeks.
+Penitencia Channel originates near Lundy Place north of Montague Expressway and drains the local urban area.
 Penitencia Channel merges with Lower Penitencia Creek near the intersection of West Capitol Avenue and South Main Street in Milpitas.

-The 100-year peak flows of Calera Creek and Wrigley Creek, upstream of the confluence with Berryessa Creek, are recorded as 920 cfs and 420 cfs, respectively.
-The 100-year peak flow in Berryessa Creek downstream of the Wrigley Creek confluence point was recorded as 4,900 cfs.
+The 100-year design flows of Calera Creek and Wrigley Creek, upstream of the confluence with Berryessa Creek, are 920 cfs and 420 cfs, respectively.
+The 100-year design flow in Berryessa Creek downstream of the Wrigley Creek discharge point is 5,610 cfs and the design flow upstream of the Lower Penitencia confluence is 6,480 cfs.
 A peak flow of 1,000 cfs was recorded in Berryessa Creek above Calaveras Boulevard in 1980.

 Upper Penitencia Creek.
 Upper Penitencia Creek is an alluvial stream that drains approximately 24 square miles from the mountains in the Diablo Range and flows generally west to its confluence with Coyote Creek.
-The 100-year peak flow in this creek, upstream of Coyote Creek near the BART Alternative, was recorded as 4,600 cfs.
+The 100-year peak flow in this creek, upstream of Coyote Creek near the BART Alternative, is 4,800 cfs.

 Lower Silver Creek and its Tributary.
 This is an alluvial stream that drains from the mountains in the Diablo Range southeast of the SVRTC.
 Miguelita Creek is the major tributary to Silver Creek.
 The Silver Creek watershed encompasses approximately 44 square miles in eastern Santa Clara County.
-A 100-year peak flow in this creek upstream of the confluence with Coyote Creek was recorded as approximately 5,500 cfs.
+The 100-year design flow in this creek upstream of the confluence with Coyote Creek is approximately 5,500 cfs.

 Coyote Creek and its Tributaries.
 Coyote Creek is an alluvial stream that drains from the mountains in the Diablo Range and flows generally northwest toward the Bay.
 The major tributaries of Coyote Creek in the SVRTC are Silver Creek, Upper Penitencia Creek, and Lower Penitencia Creek.
 Coyote Creek is approximately 75 miles long and is located within the cities of Morgan Hill, San Jose, and Milpitas, and in the unincorporated area of Santa Clara County.
 Coyote Creek drains nearly 350 square miles and is the largest watershed in Santa Clara County.
-The 100-year peak flow for Coyote Creek near the proposed crossing of the BART Alternative along East Santa Clara Street is approximately 14,500 cfs.
+The 100-year design flow for Coyote Creek near the proposed crossing of the BART Alternative along East Santa Clara Street is approximately 14,500 cfs.